johnpallett/webxr/designdocs/privacy-design.md

 Further, when allowing access to any sensor-based data (ex. poses) or user configurable data (ex.
 IPD, bounds), the user agent must either apply all necessary mitigations to ensure user privacy, or obtain user consent at session creation in response to requestSession().

 In some scenarios, mitigations may not be sufficient to ensure user privacy.
 In those situations, user consent is required.
 For example, user consent is always required when exposing data that might allow a site to profile the user.
+A summary of scenarios where user consent is required can be found under [User Communication](#user-communication).

 User consent must be requested only in response to requestSession().
 It is recommended that consent last as long as the browsing context.
 User consent cannot be obtained during an active session, as there is no known approach for a trusted user interface that works consistently across all platforms during an active session.